Eating Disorders Anonymous: Exploring Eating Disorder Treatment Options

 Alternative counseling options

-For some people, discussing eating disorders and habits associated with shame and guilt with a therapist face-to-face may feel challenging.
+For some people, discussing eating disorders and habits associated with shame and guilt with a therapist face-to-face may be challenging.
 In these instances, online therapy may be recommended.

 A study published in BMC Psychiatry found that online platforms are effective in helping clients address bulimia nervosa, binge eating, body dissatisfaction, and other common eating-related disorders.
 Online platforms, like BetterHelp, offer support from therapists specializing in eating disorder-focused therapy.